Olian04/github-readme/README.md

 |id |  | Optional id passed down to the top most element of the component.|
 |class |  | Optional class passed down to the top most element of the component.|

+_**Note:** github-readme uses unauthenticated requests to the github api and is there for limited by [its rate limiting rules](https://developer.github.com/v3/#rate-limiting)._
+> For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
+Unauthenticated requests are associated with the originating IP address, and not the user making requests.

 ## License

 See [Licence](/LICENSE)

 ## TODO:
 * Mobile support
+* Add cache for offline browsing (this will eliminate the problems with rate limits on the github api)
 * Syntax highlighting for codeblocks
-* Add cache for offline browsing

 WIP: https://jsfiddle.net/pw2dz9ax/619/